avrocha/wall-following-2d-robot/README.md

 ROBO@FEUP - 2nd Assignment - Wall Following 2D Robot using ROS and STDR simulator

 # STDR Simulator Configuration
+To run this code, it is necessary to have installed the STDR Simulator.
+After it, to be able to utilize the suggested maps, please follow this instructions:
-Copy all the contents of 'stdr_resources/maps' to the respective folder inside the stdr_resources package (use 'roscd stdr_resources/maps')
+ - Copy all the contents of 'stdr_resources/maps' to the respective folder inside the stdr_resources package (use 'roscd stdr_resources/maps')
-Copy all the contents of 'stdr_resources/resources/robots' to the respective folder in the stdr_resources package (use 'roscd stdr_resources/resources/robots')
+ - Copy all the contents of 'stdr_resources/resources/robots' to the respective folder in the stdr_resources package (use 'roscd stdr_resources/resources/robots')

 # Build
 First step: